-It is unlawful to erect or maintain any of the following sign types in any zoning district within the Village of Homewood:
+It is unlawful to erect or maintain any of the following sign types in any zoning district within the Village of Homewood, except in instances explicitly permitted in this Section:

-- 1. Signs on fences and walls not part of a building or structure

-- 2. Signs located on stationary vehicles with the primary purpose of attracting attention or providing messages

-- 3. Signs including illuminated tubing, rope lights, string lights, and other exposed lighting tracing sign features or messaging

-- 4. Flashing signs

-- 5. Moving signs

-- 6. Advertising signs

-- 7. Lighted window signs

-- 8. Roof signs

-- 9. Signs mounted to trees, utility poles, or other areas not designed to support the installation of a sign or sign component

-- 10. Signs located in public right-of-way, unless explicitly permitted by regulations or exempted from regulation.

-- 11. Off-premises signs
+- 1. Signs located on fences and walls not part of a building or structure, including temporary and permanent signs; - 2.
+Signs located on stationary vehicles with the primary purpose of attracting attention or providing messages - 3.
+Signs including illuminated tubing, rope lights, string lights, and other exposed lighting tracing architectural features, sign components (including any sign messaging); - 4.
+Flashing signs - 5.
+Moving signs - 6.
+Advertising signs - 7.
+Roof signs - 8.
+Signs mounted to trees, utility poles, or other areas not designed to support the installation of a sign or sign component - 9.
+Signs located in public right-of-way, unless explicitly permitted by regulations or exempted from regulation. - 10.
+Off-premises signs